fhammerl/terraform-provider-azuredevops/website/docs/d/data_agent_pools.markdown

 layout: "azuredevops"
 page_title: "AzureDevops: azuredevops_agent_pools"
 description: |-
-  Use this data source to access information about a existing Projects within Azure DevOps.
+  Use this data source to access information about a existing Agent Pools within Azure DevOps.
 ---

 # Data Source: azuredevops_agent_pools

-Use this data source to access information about existing Projects within Azure DevOps.
+Use this data source to access information about existing Agent Pools within Azure DevOps.

 ## Example Usage